Skip to content

 Tip

-If concepts such as data structures, algorithms, arrays, and binary search still seem somewhat obsecure, I encourage you to continue reading.
+If concepts such as data structures, algorithms, arrays, and binary search still seem somewhat obscure, I encourage you to continue reading.
 This book will gently guide you into the realm of understanding data structures and algorithms.

 Feel free to drop your insights, questions or suggestions